 Select the new partition and press Enter to install Windows.

-When prompted to format the drive, select NTFS (Quick) for both XP and Server 2003.
+When prompted to format the drive, select NTFS (Quick) for both 10 and Server 2012.

 Installation Options

 After some time, you will be prompted to set various options for Windows.
 You will be asked to set your computer’s name.
-The Windows 2003 server should be named Pod<#>Server, the XP machine should be Pod<#>XP.
-For example, if you are in Pod 1 then your computers should be named “Pod1Server” and “Pod1XP.”
+The Windows 2012 server should be named Pod<#>Server, the 10 machine should be Pod<#>10.
+For example, if you are in Pod 1 then your computers should be named “Pod1Server” and “Pod110.”
 You will also be prompted for a password for the local Administrator account, use pod<#>pod<#> (e.g. pod1pod1).

 Regional Settings: No change is required, click Next.